 - Clean the AC unit condenser: Make sure to clear debris out of your AC unit condenser coils, and hose it down to make it clean.

-- Make the home’s entry inviting: Spruce up the home’s entryway with flowers, a wreath on the door and by making sure it’s clean and house numbers are visible and polished.
+- Make the home’s entry inviting: Spruce up the home’s entryway with flowers and a wreath on the door, and make sure it’s clean and house numbers are visible and polished.